Now closed, Bar Tartine was a wonderful restaurant in the San Francisco Mission known for its fresh bread and creative dishes.

 Food at Bar Tartine

 By the way, those smoked potatoes were the standout of our meal and may be one of the best dishes we will eat all year.
-Layers of porcini and black garlic added a taste dimension that transformed the pleasantly smokey potatoes into flavor bombs rich with earthy, mushroomy umami.
+Layers of porcini and black garlic added a taste dimension that transformed the pleasantly smokey potatoes with earthy, mushroomy umami.

 We shared several plates and wish we had room for more.
 Since we had imbibed plenty of wine earlier in the day while in Nevada City, we opted for beer to drink with the meal.
 We loved the Honey Saison from San Francisco’s Almanac brewery.
 The beer was both sweet and spicy, and the 4.8% ABV was just right for the meal.